-When the Commission approved the previous permit for use of the lot by the valet service, it was for non-exclusive use of a maximum of 40 parking spaces from 6:00 p.m. to 11:00 p.m. for a specified two-year term.
-Given that the proposal by State Parks was to allow members of the public to remain in the lot after the lot entrance was closed (up to 11:00 p.m.), the Commission was able to find the proposal consistent with Coastal Act policies because the proposal mitigated the potential adverse effect of competition between the public and private use.
-Also, only a small number of the total spaces in the lot (less than 40%) were going to be utilized by the valet service (on an available basis only) and as such, use of the parking lot by beach users would not be adversely affected.
+This change to the applicant's proposal raises a significant concern to the Commission and a potential conflict with the public access and recreation policies of the Coastal Act for several reasons.
+First, it results in a defacto change to the hours of operation of the parking lot from an 11:00 p.m. closing to a sunset closing.
+When the Commission approved the previous permit for use of the lot by the valet service, the proposal by State Parks was to allow members of the public to remain in the lot after the lot entrance was closed (up to 11:00 p.m.).
+It was only with that provision that the Commission was able to find the proposal consistent with Coastal Act policies because the proposal mitigated the potential adverse effect of competition between the public and private use.

+Additionally, only a small number of the total spaces in the lot (less than 40%) were going to be utilized by the valet service (on an available basis only) and as such, use of the parking lot by beach users would not be adversely affected.
 However, as noted above, the current proposal is to increase the number of parking spaces for use by the valet service from 40 parking spaces to 80.
-In addition, the applicant proposes to close the lot to the general public at sunset.
-Thus, as proposed, between 6:00 p.m. and sunset, 80 of the 105 parking spaces in the lot can be used by the adjacent restaurants and after sunset, no spaces would be available to the public.
-During the late fall, winter and early spring months, such a proposal does not raise a serious conflict because sunset occurs prior to or just after 6:00 p.m. and beach use, especially in the evening hours, is generally less surfing these months.
+Thus, as proposed, between 6:00 p.m. and sunset, 80 of the 105 parking spaces in the lot can be used by the adjacent restaurants and after sunset, no spaces would be available to the beach-going public.

+During the late fall, winter and early spring months, such a proposal does not raise a serious conflict because sunset occurs prior to or just after 6:00 p.m. and beach use, especially in the evening hours, is generally less during these months.
 However, during the summer months, beach use is at its peak and sunset occurs much later (8:00 p.m. or later).
 Thus, by closing the parking lot at sunset, public beach users would be forced to leave the parking lot and park elsewhere to further enjoy an evening at the beach.
 This reduction in the time that parking is available to the public, is inconsistent with Coastal Act Section 30210.